Ali-RS/jme-vehicles/readme.md

 + H : sound the horn
 + R : reset the vehicle to a parked state
 + Pause or . : toggle the simulation paused/running
-+ Numpad9 or wheel up : zoom in (narrow the field of view)
-+ Numpad3 or wheel down : zoom out (widen the field of view)
-+ Numpad6 : reset the field of view (to 90 degrees vertical angle)
-+ F12 : capture a screenshot to the current working directory
 + Esc : return to the Main Menu

-Additional controls when the chase camera is active:
+Additional controls when the chase camera or orbit camera is active:

  + Numpad7 : dolly forward (toward the vehicle)
  + Numpad1 : dolly back (away from the vehicle)
  + Numpad8 or drag upward with MMB : orbit upward (to look down on the vehicle)
  + Numpad2 or drag downward with MMB : orbit downward (to look up at the vehicle)
  + Numpad5 or RMB : reset the viewpoint's position relative to the vehicle

+Additional controls when the orbit camera is active:

+ + Drag left with MMB : orbit leftward
+ + Drag right with MMB : orbit rightward

 [Jump to table of contents](#toc)